mrled/keymap.click/docs/devnotes.md

 Microsoft keyboards tend to use something that looks like a menu, so I'll probably have to find something like that.

-## Add content for all the keys I want

-Fill out key info content with references.
-Edit all the content.

-## Add place for more general info

-What is an ergodox, why did it help me generally, etc.

-Probably will have lots of these.

-Maybe an FAQ style section, if I can't think of anything better.

-They should be linkable with URL fragments too.

 ## Have a per-key preview image for slack/twitter/etc

 Now that I can link to individual keys, seems like I really ought to have a preview image for each one.